zerotier/docs/docs/central-admins.md

 ![Add User](./images/central-admin-01.png)

-Toward the bottom of a Network’s page.
-There is a section titled “Administrators”
+Toward the bottom of a Network's page.
+There is a section titled "Administrators"

 A user must be a member of your [Organization](./organizations.md) to become a Network Administrator.